-- Linux has been continuously developed for 25+ years - Continuous Process Improvement is in place.

-When technical or procedural issues in the kernel development are identified and pressing, the community addresses them.

-- Evidence for the requisite process quality and process improvement quality exists already. - This evidence can indicate that all objectives of a safety integrity level 2 for selected parts and properties are met.
+- → Linux has been continuously developed for 27+ years - → Continuous Process Improvement is in place. - When technical or procedural issues in the kernel development are identified and pressing, the community addresses them. - → Evidence for the requisite process quality and process improvement quality exists already. - → This evidence can indicate that all objectives of a safety integrity level 2 for selected parts and properties are met.

-Safety-Critical Linux II
+Safety-Critical Linux Process Approach

-- The difference between Safety-Critical Linux and main-line Linux is the way you use it. - Understand your system and understand Linux - Make your system uses Linux based on the selected properties of Linux you can assure
+The difference between Safety-Critical Linux and main-line Linux is the way you use it.

+- Understand your system and understand Linux - Make sure your system uses Linux based on the selected properties of Linux where you can assure quality exists already.

-How to Make Linux-based Systems Safe
+How to Make Linux-Based Systems Safe